Band-gap reduction and band alignments of dilute bismide III--V alloys: Results and Discussion

 In Fig.~\ref{fig6}, we show the band alignments between the dilute III--V$_{1-x}$Bi$_x$ alloys and the parent compounds.
-The energies are referenced to the vacuum level, and the ionization potentials for the parent compounds are taken as HSE06-calculated values extracted from Ref.~\onlinecite{Andreas}.
+The energies are referenced to the vacuum level, and the ionization potentials for the parent III--V compounds are HSE values extracted from Ref.~\onlinecite{Andreas}.
 The results in Fig.~\ref{fig6}, as in Table~\ref{table4} and Fig.~\ref{fig5}, show stronger effects of Bi in the As-based alloys than in Sb-based alloys.
-It clearly shows the band inversion in InAs$_{1-x}$Bi$_x$ ($x$=6.125\%), and larger $\Delta_{\rm SO}$ than the band gap in the In-based and Sb-based dilute alloys.
+It clearly shows the larger $\Delta_{\rm SO}$ than the band gap in the InAs, GaSb, and InSb-based dilute III--V$_{1-x}$Bi$_x$ alloys.

-We note that as the Bi content increases, the spin-orbit splitting increases, however, the position of the split-off state $\Gamma_{7v}$ with respect to the vacuum level remains practically unchanged, only slightly decreasing in energy as the Bi content increases.
+We note that as the Bi content increases, the spin-orbit splitting increases; however, the position of the split-off state $\Gamma_{7v}$ with respect to the vacuum level remains practically unchanged, only slightly decreasing in energy as the Bi content increases.
 We attribute this effect to the strong non-bonding character of the $\Gamma_{7v}$ state, composed mostly of $p_z$ with weak coupling to the heavy hole and light hole bands near $\Gamma$.